basvanwesting/genetic-algorithm/README.md

 * Make fitness/simple_sum generic
 * Does Fitness need an associated trait for Genotype?
 Can this be made more lightweight?
 * Add simulated annealing strategy
-* Redo degeneration_range, as it is tricky to configure.
-Depends on how fitness behaves (expected spread per mutation).
-  Maybe redo as degeneration_duration in term of generations to hold on to it, triggered by standard trigger when no variation in fitness score is left.

 ## MAYBE
 * Store age on chromosome?